Tourism in Quebec

 Tourism is the fifth-largest industry in Quebec.
 Some 29,000 companies are involved in the industry, generating 130,000 direct and 48,000 indirect jobs.
 In 2006, Quebec welcomed 3.2 million foreign tourists, most of them from the United States, France, the United Kingdom, Germany, Mexico and Japan.

 Quebec's French heritage sets the province apart from the most of Canada and the United States, as well as Mexico.
 The province has preserved its Francophone culture with a European feel.

 Location of Quebec

-Quebec is located in the northeast portion of North American and occupies an area of 1,667,926 km2 (643,820 sq. mi.).
+Quebec is located in the northeast portion of North America and occupies an area of 1,667,926 km2 (643,820 sq. mi.).
 It is the largest province in Canada with three times as much area as France.
 It borders on the United States to the south and Ontario to the west.
 Over 90% of its territory is made up of the Canadian Shield.
 Most of its population lives in the area surrounding the St. Lawrence River in what is commonly called the St. Lawrence Lowlands.
 The Appalachian Mountains occupy the southern portion of Quebec.